LucasCossard/molpal/README.md

 **Note :This repository is a fork from https://github.com/coleygroup/molpal**

-**Any file added or modified within the last 2 years must be considered as part of our ‘molpal version’.**
+**Any file added or modified within the last 2 years must be considered as part of our `molpal version`.**

 ## 🔍 Overview 🔎